akshaypatel67/fd-keys-identification-dbms/README.md

 # fd-keys-identification-dbms
-DBMS Project: A tool that can identify all the candidate keys from given relation and set of FDs.
-Programming Language used: Python
+DBMS Project: A tool that can identify all the candidate keys from given relation and set of FDs.\n Programming Language used: Python